Travel hacks for fighting germs in public spaces – updated March 2020

 Stowing a bag or purse – Do not even consider putting it on the floor.
-Hang it on a hook, if available.
+Hang on a hook, if available.
 If not available, do the best juggle you can with a shoulder or hand to keep it off the floor.
-If traveling with a companion, take turns using the bathroom so one of you can hold both of your bags.
+If traveling with a companion, take turns waiting outside the bathroom so one of you can hold both bags.

 Flush with your foot – Use your foot to flush – or a piece of TP if you aren’t that flexible.

-To use a toilet seat cover or not? – Research shows they do not help and in fact may transmit more bacteria since they can be absorbed and spread by the paper.
+To use a toilet seat cover or not? – Research shows they do not help and in fact may transmit more bacteria since it can be absorbed and spread.
 Best is to “hover,” i.e. not plant your behind on the seat.
-In the end, getting a bug from the toilet seat is actually highly unlikely, experts say.
+In the end, getting a bug from the toilet seat is actually highly unlikely.

 Lodging logic: How to fight germs in hotels and pensions

 Turns out even a super clean hotel can get you sick.
-All the other rules, above, about fighting germs in public places apply of course.
+All travel hacks for fighting germs and viruses in public places we covered above apply of course.
 There are a couple of additional vital points:

 Bed bugs aren’t a myth – Refer to our story on “Tips to avoid bed bugs when traveling.”
 Be on the lookout.

 Coffee pot handles, remotes and co. – The top places that germs hide in hotel rooms are telephone keypads, remote controls, coffee pot handles and light switches.
-Put those anti-bacterial wet wipes to work again, and wipe it all down before you settle in.
+Put those sanitizing wipes or a sanitizing spray to work again, and wipe it all down before you settle in.

 Getting around: Germ warfare on public transit